How Do I Talk to My Daughter about Her First Bra?

 Where is your little girl getting her introduction to bras?
 Let’s face it, a Katy Perry music video might not be the best source of information for your growing girl.
 Unfortunately, media is where a lot of girls are getting their introduction to “grown-up” things.
 Through modern media, our little girls are being pushed to grow up at younger and younger ages.
 Make-up, suggestive clothing, and over-sexualized dolls are being marketed to our little girls.
 Sexy bras are just one more thing in the lineup.
 Let’s be realistic.
 A nine-year-old doesn’t need padding.
 But more stores are selling push-up bras to your little girls, many of whom don’t have anything to push up!
 Chances are, even if your daughter isn’t already wearing a bra, she is feeling pressured to.

 So how do we introduce our girls to bras?
 And how do you combat this pressure for frills and padding?
-Let’s be realistic.
-A nine-year-old doesn’t need padding.
 Let’s let our daughter’s body, not society, dictate what she does and does not need.
 Aside from a bra, your girl will need a wise and Godly basis for understanding her changing body and the functionality of a bra.
 That’s where mom’s mentoring comes in!

-Once you’ve found the right one, it’s time to get talking!
+Once you’ve found the right bra, it’s time to get talking!

 A few main discussion points to hit: